-The National Park Service and United States Secret Service began construction on a new White House fence in early July 2019.
+The National Park Service and United States Secret Service began construction on a new White House fence in July 2019.
 Construction around the 18-acre White House complex will be completed in eight phases using over 3,500 feet of steel fencing.
 The two agencies have been working hand-in-hand since 2014 to develop an appropriate barrier that will keep the White House and grounds as accessible as possible to the public while ensuring the security of the White House and its occupants.

 What’s happening now?

 The United States Secret Service (USSS) and the National Park Service (NPS) have completed construction of the northwest section of the White House fence and began construction of the northeast section in February.
 Construction on the north section of the fence is expected to be completed in August 2020.
 Construction will then move to the south section of the White House fence.

 What will the new White House fence look like?

 The current 6 feet 6 inch tall fence will be replaced by an approximately 13 feet tall fence with wider and stronger fence posts.
 The new fence incorporates anti-climb and intrusion detection technology and is designed to mitigate current and future security threats.

 How will this affect my visit to the White House?